bingson/WinGolems/Readme.md

 }
 ```

-Engineers have to work together in teams to build complex systems, whether software, hardware, cars, planes, or bridges.
-This complexity is a major source of engineering cost and errors.
+The larger the customer base the more complex the business process, whether it's software, hardware, financial services, or cars.
+Growing complexity is a major source of engineering cost and errors.
 With the wrong engineering approach, every team member can end up needing to understand every other team member's work, which means the total effort requires to build a system of size n is proportional to n2!
 The solution to complexity is abstraction, also known as information hiding.
 Abstraction is simply the removal of unnecessary detail.
 The idea is that to design a part of a complex system, you must identify what about that part others must know in order to design their parts, and what details you can hide.
 The part others must know is the abstraction.

 In other words, create